TechRedByte/Prisoners-Riddle/README.md

 ## ⚙️ Usage
 1. Clone the repository
+2. Create a working directory
-2. Copy the config.py file to your working directory and configure your strategy and other parameters inside the config file
+3. Copy the config.py file to your working directory and configure your strategy and other parameters inside the config file
-3. Run the main Python file:
+4. Run the main Python file:
    ```bash
    python main.py
    ```